-Down comes from geese and ducks, despite technological advances, it is still pound for pound the warmest insulation in the world.
+Down comes from geese and ducks, despite technological advances, it is pound for pound the warmest insulation in the world.
 Down is incredibly lightweight and effective at trapping air, giving it the best warmth to weight ratio.
-Jackets made from down are highly compactable, meaning they can be easily stowed away in a pack or even in the its own pocket, when not needed.
-All down manufacturers, sold at Snow + Rock have established standards to ensure that their down is obtained form cruelty free sources.
+Jackets made from down are highly compactable, meaning they can be easily stowed away in a pack or even in its own pocket, when not needed.
+All down manufacturers, sold at Snow + Rock have established standards to ensure that their down is obtained form cruelty-free sources.

 Down is king in cold, dry conditions, however in wet conditions, down’s insulation effectiveness decreases significantly.
-When wet, down will saturate, flatter and will no longer be able to trap air and insulate.
+When wet, down will saturate, flatten and will no longer be able to trap air and insulate.
 A down jacket can take up to a day to dry and regain its insulation effectiveness.

 Fill power is used to measure the quality of down.
 The higher the fill power rating, the higher the quality, the more warm air the down can trap and the warmer the jacket is.
 Because high fill power down is so good at trapping air, your jacket will be more compressible.

 Synthetic insulation is made up of polyester that is spun into filaments to create pockets of air between the fibres.
 Whilst not as warm or compressible as down, synthetic insulation outperforms down in wet conditions.
 Synthetic resists water for longer and provides insulation even after saturated, making it a more reliable insulation in all conditions.
-The man made insulation tends to be less expensive, dries quicker and is easier to care for, than its counter partner down, yet is not as warm or compactable.
+The man-made insulation tends to be less expensive, dries quicker and is easier to care for, than its counter partner down, yet is not as warm or compactable.

 Synthetic insulation is measured in grams per square meter, this measurement is not the weight of the jacket.
-As a rule of thumb, 50-100g of insulation are great for spring and autumn conditions or as a technical mid-layer, whilst jackets with 100-200g of insulation are ideal for colder conditions.
+As a rule of thumb, 50-100g of insulation is great for spring and autumn conditions or as a technical mid-layer, whilst jackets with 100-200g of insulation are ideal for colder conditions.

-With Down’s biggest drawback is its wet weather performance, a water resistant down was created.
+With Down’s biggest drawback is its wet weather performance, a water-resistant down was created.
 Found in a number of down products, the down has been treated with a hydrophobic coating at the molecular level.
 This process helps the down to deal with wet and humid conditions to maintain its superior loft and insulation ability.

 Less common and highly technical, a hybrid jacket draws the strengths of down and synthetic insulation to maximise functionality.
 It is common to find synthetic fill in the upper part of the jacket, in the shoulders and arms, where the jacket is most likely to get wet.
 Whilst the core body is filled with down to maximise warmth and compressibility.